csc-training/csc-env-eff/slides/05_batch_jobs.md

 The computing resources are shared among hundreds of your colleagues, who all have different resource needs.
 Try to estimate the resources that are needed for _your_ job, in order to minimize the **waste**

-* It's ok if a job is (occasionally) killed due to too small resource requests: just adjust and rerun/restart.
+* It's OK if a job is (occasionally) killed due to too small resource requests: just adjust and rerun/restart.
    - It's _worse_ to run with way too big requests without knowing it.
 - Important resource requests that should be monitored are:
    - [Scaling of a job over several cores and nodes](https://docs.csc.fi/computing/running/performance-checklist/#perform-a-scaling-test)